 This is a fun walk down to some over-instagrammed but super-striking waterfalls.

-The walk back up was tougher, and wet.
+The walk back up can be tough though when you’re soaking wet.

 What?
-Crystal Showers walk (part of Wonga Loop walk.)
+Crystal Shower walk (part of Wonga Loop walk.)

 Where? – Dorrigo Rainforest Centre, Dorrigo, NSW.

 How long?
-The return walk from the centre and back is two and a half hours.
+The return walk from the centre and back takes two and a half hours.